Types of bucket elevators:

 1. Centrifugal Discharge elevators

 Centrifugal Discharge Elevators:

-In a centrifugal discharge elevator, buckets are fixed on to belt or chain at regular pitch to avoid interference in loading and discharge.
-This type of elevators is mostly vertical in operation and can handle practically any free flowing fine or small lumpy materials.
-The material is fed into the boot of the elevator and scooped up by the buckets as they pass round the bottom pulley or sprocket.
+In a centrifugal discharge elevator, buckets are fixed on to a belt or chain at regular pitch to avoid interference in loading and discharge.
+This type of elevators is mostly vertical in operation and can handle practically any free-flowing fine or small lumpy material.
+The material is fed into the boot of the elevator and scooped up by the buckets as they pass around the bottom pulley, or sprocket.
 The material is discharged by centrifugal force as the buckets pass over the head or sprocket.

 These elevators operate at higher speeds than other types.
-Speed range is 70 to 125 m/min.
+The speed range is 70 to 125 m/min.

-In a centrifugal elevator buckets are loaded by the scooping of the buckets at the boot.
-Hence such elevators are used for relatively fine free flowing materials.
-Otherwise the buckets will be damaged frequently.
-Usually lump size larger than 50mm are not used for these types of elevators.
+In a centrifugal elevator, buckets are loaded by the scooping of the buckets at the boot.
+Hence, such elevators are used for relatively fine, free-flowing materials.
+Otherwise, the buckets will be damaged frequently.
+Usually, lump sizes larger than 50 mm are not used for these types of elevators.
 On the other hand, it is also necessary to check that the materials are not finer than 200 mesh size.
 (Materials finer than 200 mesh are often aerated and cause wastage and jamming problems.

 5. Sugar and

 6. Dry Chemicals.